EzeOnoky/P9/README.md

 `How to create an elastic IP and associate it to our running instance`

-NOTE : For this project, static IP assigned on the NGINX LB was used, no elastic IP was deployed.

 ### 3B.      - Update DNS A Record on our AWS Route 53
 Now we proceed to update [A record](https://www.cloudflare.com/learning/dns/dns-records/dns-a-record/) in the registrar of our Route 53 to point to Nginx LB using static IP address